msu-cmse-courses/cmse495-FS25/Schedule.md

 # Course Schedule

+In spring of 2025, class will meet weekly on **_Monday, Wednesday and Friday 3:00-4:20pm in Engineering Building room 1145_**.

-Remember both individual and team [3x3 reflections](Weekly-3x3) are due on Mondays when we have class.
+Remember both individual and team [3x3 reflections](Weekly-3x3) are due on Mondays on days we have class.

 ## Week of January 13